uofajillian/edx-documentation/en_us/xblock/source/concepts/fields.rst

 * **All users**: the field data is common for all users.
 For example, the total number of students who answer a question is the same for all users.

-  .. note:
-    Field data related to all users is not the same as aggregate or query data.
+  .. note:: Field data related to all users is not the same as aggregate or
+    query data.
 The same value is shared for all users, and you cannot associate specific actions to specific users.

 ===========
 Block Scope